Updated Mar 12, 2026

 How can interdisciplinary integration sustain academic rigour?

 Interdisciplinary design enriches analysis of complex regional questions when paired with rigorous outcomes.
 Combining language with history, politics, economics or cultural studies deepens interpretation and application.
-Programme teams maintain standards by setting explicit progression in core modules, using interdisciplinary assessments that drive critical synthesis, and calibrating marking so depth is demonstrable in each contributing discipline.
+Programme teams can maintain standards by setting explicit progression in core modules, using interdisciplinary assessments that drive critical synthesis, and calibrating marking so depth is demonstrable in each contributing discipline.

 Where does technology amplify learning without overloading students?